 Innovative transformation is the need of the hour as the Banking and Financial Services (BFS) industry maneuvers macro-economic factors, challenging regulatory imperatives, resurging competition from non-banking platform companies, and newer waves of technology.
-Here are five trends that are shaping this industry.
+Here are top trends that are shaping this industry.

 The digital e-business model has become mainstream in the areas of payments, retail banking, insurance and wealth management.
 Similarly, the near future will firmly ensconce neo-banks as serious players.
 Operating without physical branches of any kind, neo-banks are better positioned to navigate the regulatory landscape.

 Further, their ability to extract deep insights enables greater personalization of services with transparency and easy-to-use Application Program Interfaces (API).
 Expected to generate USD 394.6 Billion by 2026,2 neo-banks are already disrupting the European financial landscape, and are likely to make a mark in emerging markets as well in the next few years.

 Technology companies, with their scale, data repositories and a penchant for creating innovative products, are taking up a sizeable chunk of the financial services market.
 Apple Card, Facebook Pay, Amazon Lending and Uber Money broke into the financial services scene in late 2019.
 This trend is set to get stronger in the future.
 Google has already unveiled its plan to offer checking accounts to its Google Pay customers, in association with other leading financial services companies.